Generalizing symplectic topology from 1 to 2 dimensions: -bounds and Floer maps

 where $(\star1)-(\star3)$ are given below.
 Note that we can view $Z$ as a contractible map $\R\times\T^2\to\T^{2n}\times B$.
 The condition $(\star1)$ is that $Z$ is a negative gradient line of $G_{r,s}$, meaning a Floer map for $\tilde{H}^{\rho,r}$.
 Condition $(\star2)$ is finiteness of energy

 and the final condition is convergence of the $p$-coordinates

 We also introduce the subspaces

 where $\T^{2n}\times\{0\}\subseteq M$ denotes the set of constant maps.
 This coincides with the set of critical points of $\A_{H^0}$.
-Note that for $R=0$ we get that $\M_0(\T^{2d})$ is equal to this set of critical points.
+Note that for $R=0$ we get that $\M_0(\T^{2n})$ is equal to this set of critical points.

-It follows from \cref{thm:manifold} and \cref{thm:compactness} that $\M$ is a compact 1-dimensional manifold, possibly after a small perturbation of $h$.
+It follows from \cref{thm:manifold} and \cref{thm:compactness} that $\M$ is a relatively compact finite-dimensional manifold, possibly after a small perturbation of $h$.
 Also the spaces $\M_{[0,R]}(\T^{2n})$ and $\M_R(\T^{2n})$ will then be compact manifolds (again after possibly perturbing $h$, see \cite{albers2016cuplength}).
 We have an evaluation map

 where $t_0\in\T^2$ is some basepoint.
 For $R=0$ this gives the diagonal embedding $\T^{2n}\hookrightarrow (\T^{2n}\times B)^{2n}$.

 The rest of the proof goes analogously to \cite{albers2016cuplength}.
 Take Morse functions $f_1,\ldots,f_{2n},f_*$ on $\T^{2n}$ and extend to Morse functions $\bar{f}_\alpha$ for $\alpha=1,\ldots,2n$ on $\T^{2n}\times B$ using a positive definite quadratic form on a tubular neighbourhood of $\T^{2n}$ in the direction normal to $\T^{2n}$.
 We also choose Riemannian metrics $g_1,\ldots,g_{2n},g_*$ on $\T^{2n}\times B$.
 For critical points $x_\alpha\in\T^{2n}$ of $f_\alpha$ and $x_*^\pm\in\T^{2n}$ of $f_*$ we define